UK's Truss says Russia becoming a 'global pariah', urges more action | Politics

 UK's Truss says Russia becoming a 'global pariah', urges more action

-British foreign minister Liz Truss said on Tuesday that Russia was becoming a "global pariah" since Moscow launched an invasion of Ukraine last week and urged countries to isolate it further.
+Accusing Russian President Vladimir Putin of "industrial scale" rights violations, she told the Geneva-based U.N.
+Human Rights Council that Britain and its allies were "working to squeeze the Putin regime harder and harder by steadily tightening the vice".
+"I urge nations to condemn Russia's appalling actions, and isolate it on the international stage," Truss said.

-"...We are working to squeeze the Putin regime harder and harder by steadily tightening the vice," Truss told the Geneva-based U.N.
-Human Rights Council, accusing Russian President Vladimir Putin of "violating human rights on an industrial scale".
+British foreign minister Liz Truss told a U.N. rights forum on Tuesday that Russia was becoming a "global pariah" and urged countries to isolate it further in response to the invasion of Ukraine launched by Moscow last week.
+Accusing Russian President Vladimir Putin of "industrial scale" rights violations, she told the Geneva-based U.N.
+Human Rights Council that Britain and its allies were "working to squeeze the Putin regime harder and harder by steadily tightening the vice".

-"I urge nations to condemn Russia's appalling actions, and isolate it on the international stage," she said.
+"I urge nations to condemn Russia's appalling actions, and isolate it on the international stage," Truss said.
+Britain, like Russia, is a voting member of the 47-member U.N. forum.
+While the body's decisions are not legally binding, it can send messages that carry political weight and authorise probes into violations, like the one some members are seeking for possible war crimes in Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)